Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to request a check transaction status when the app is in Local
+Use the information in this section to request a check transaction status when the app is in Local

 mode.
 This transaction is used to obtain response data for a transaction that was lost